Krishna-pandey-dev/Talk2Me/README.md

     implementation 'com.squareup.picasso:picasso:2.71828'

+ 2. extract all the files
+ 3. Build the gradle and copy all the files from "src" and"gradle".

+ 4. Compile and run.

 ### Features of TALK 2 ME:
 #### 1. User Registration:
   The User needs to type his/her phone number in order to finish the first verification process.
 This is one of the simplest form of verification for users.